marinang/lauztat/README.rst

 Discovery:
 ==========

-if you do a measurement to find signals S in a dataset and you find an excess this test answers "is the data compatible with the background only ?" with:
+if you do a measurement to find signals S in a dataset and you find an excess, this test answers "is the data compatible with the background only ?" with:

 - H\ :sub:`0`: background only (S = 0)